How do you find the best Graphic Designer for your Project?

 Look at their use of colour, texture, shapes, space, and typography and above all, ensure you love what they do.

-If they are already creating things that you like, then you are off to a great start.
+If they are already creating things you like, you are off to a great start.